AdobeDocs/workfront.en/help/quicksilver/workfront-proof/wp-acct-admin/account-settings/configure-custom-profiles.md

 * Copy a profile (6)
 * Disable a profile (7)

-For additional information on how to customize the Profiles tab, see [Create and Manage Custom Profiles using Workfront Proof](../../../workfront-proof/wp-mnguserscontacts/users/create-and-manage-custom-profiles.md).
+For additional information on how to customize the Profiles tab, see [Create and Manage Custom Profiles using [!DNL Workfront Proof]](../../../workfront-proof/wp-mnguserscontacts/users/create-and-manage-custom-profiles.md).

 ![Profiles_tab_1.png](assets/profiles-tab-1-350x190.png)

 ## Profile Details

-The Profile Details page allows you to modify the permissions enabled for your custom profile, copy the profile, delete&nbsp;the profile, and view the list of users to whom the profile is assigned.
+The Profile Details page allows you to modify the permissions enabled for your custom profile, copy the profile, delete the profile, and view the list of users to whom the profile is assigned.

-For more information on the actions you can perform on this page, see " [Create and Manage Custom Profiles using Workfront Proof](../../../workfront-proof/wp-mnguserscontacts/users/create-and-manage-custom-profiles.md).&nbsp;
+For more information on the actions you can perform on this page, see "[Create and Manage Custom Profiles using [!DNL Workfront Proof]](../../../workfront-proof/wp-mnguserscontacts/users/create-and-manage-custom-profiles.md).

 * [Accessing the Profile Details Page](#accessing-the-profile-details-page)
 * [Viewing the List of Users with a Profile Assigned](#viewing-the-list-of-users-with-a-profile-assigned)